 Matthew Thornton grew up in Northeast Ohio, and is currently living in Richmond, Virginia.
 Matthew is a movement artist and has studied and continues to train across a diverse field of disciplines.
 Drawing from his experience with dance, physical theatre, martial arts, and mind-body work, he desires to establish a base for original and organic expression.
-He has choreographed concert dance, for theater productions, site-specific works, dance on camera, and continues an ongoing practice in Capoeira, Contact Improvisation and Internal martial arts.
+He has choreographed concert dance, for theater productions, site-specific works, dance on camera, and continues an ongoing practice in Capoeira, Asian Internal martial arts, and Chi-Gung.

 As a performer Thornton toured internationally with Pilobolus Dance Theater in concert dance, commercial work, talk shows, the 79th Academy Awards, and taught master classes in the Pilobolus Method.
 Thornton co-founded Agua Dulce Dance Theater with dancer and choreographer Alicia Díaz.
 Agua Dulce has performed and taught workshops in festivals, colleges and high schools, traveling to Mexico, Puerto Rico and across the U.S. Previous dance companies and choreographers include Steven Iannacone, Alice Farley Dance Theater, Jody Oberfelder, Freespace Dance, Contemporary Motions, Kora Radella, Maida Wither’s Dance Construction Company and Aura CuriAtlas Physical Theatre.